adityas129/blog/content/posts/Socratica.md

 [The tweet that started it all](https://twitter.com/adityas129/status/1495465853776769035).

 Below is the very first memo [Aman](https://amanmathur.com/home) and I sent out to the first set of attendees of the inaugural Socratica session.
 A longer blog post on all things Socratica from my POV has been in works for quite some time but I promise I'll eventually finish it.
-In the meanwhile, here's the memo: short, sweet but to the point:
+In the meanwhile, here's the memo -  short, sweet but to the point:

 ## Welcome to Socratica!